Grangerxpotter/oa-early-detection/README.md

 The proof-of-concept prototype is targeted at approximately ₹3K–₹4K.
 ## Limitations

-OsteoTrack is currently a prototype/research concept and has important limitations.
+OsteoSense is currently a prototype/research concept and has important limitations.

 *Clinical validation is required.
 *Sensor placement can influence measurements.